DevvEmeka/Glasp-user-guide/glasp.md

 Using Glasp provides many benefits, some of which are highlighted below.

 ### `Become a Knowledge Curator`
-Glasp as a tool provides an environment where you can highlight knowledge that piques your interest, and these highlights are curated automatically to your Glasp homepage.
+Glasp as a tool provides an environment where you can highlight contents that piques your interest, and these highlights are curated automatically to your Glasp homepage.
 With Glasp, you can organise ideas, research, quotes, and inspiration on its homepage and use this curated knowledge to spark your creativity.

 ### `Enhance Online Learning`
 Whether you are an avid reader, student, researcher, or just browsing the web searching for information, Glasp has got you covered.
-Glasp is the best tool to curate knowledge while enjoying online content without distractions; like going to a note-taking app to jot down points or ideas.
+Glasp is the best tool to curate knowledge while enjoying online content without distractions, like going to a note-taking app to jot down points or ideas.
 All you have to do is drag your cursor over the piece of text you want to capture, save it, and get the captured text resurfaced at your convenience.

 ### `Amplifies Content Reach`
 Glasp is like a knowledge box for your online content.
 It allows you to leverage social media by sharing what you learned, fostering engagement with your post, and motivating your followers through the knowledge you gained from reading or watching online content.
 It also allows you to keep notes alongside the captured text and use them on your projects and articles or share them on various social media platforms.